teachingaway/teachingaway.github.io/_posts/2014-09-13-how-to-file-trademark-registration-application-part-2.md

 This is part two of a two-part post.
 [Part one](/how-to-file-trademark-registration-application-part-1/) explained how to choose a unique and distinctive mark.
-Part two is a detailed trademark application walkthrough (but it's not a substitute for hiring a lawyer).
+This part is a detailed walkthrough of the  trademark application process (but it's not a substitute for hiring a lawyer).

-First, go to the <a title="USPTO Trademark Application" href="http://www.uspto.gov/teas/teasplus.htm">USPTO's Trademark Application</a> page.
-It will great you with the wall of text pictured below.
+First, gird yourself for a miserable user experience.
+You are about to engage with an ancient government website.
+Ready?
+Go to the <a title="USPTO Trademark Application" href="http://www.uspto.gov/teas/teasplus.htm">USPTO's Trademark Application</a> page where you will be greeted with the following wall of text:

 <a href="/images/tm-app/1-pick-teas-plus.png"><img src="/images/tm-app/1-pick-teas-plus.png" ></a>